Passerelles 2023 vers la HES-SO Genève

 For an internship or exchange abroad, make sure that your insurance cover also extends to the country of your stay.
 If this is not the case, you will need to take out additional insurance.

 Under bilateral agreements between Switzerland and the European Union (Bulgaria and Romania not included), you are exempt from compulsory Swiss insurance.
-Your European health insurance card must be valid for the entire duration of your stay.
+Your European health insurance card must however be valid for the entire duration of your stay.
 Swiss law on health insurance is applicable.
 Entitlement to benefits, fees and cost sharing are in accordance with Swiss law.

 To obtain reimbursement for health care services, you must send your invoices to the LAMal Joint Institution in Solothurn, which coordinates the payment of medical costs, giving your bank details in Switzerland (not abroad) :